Subscribe to our Mailing List!

 Evangelicals do not ask deceased holy Christians to pray for them, Catholics do.

-So, these are just my arbitrarily chosen 10 differences.
 If someone else asked you, “What is the difference between Catholic and Christian?”
-What would you say?
+What else would you add?
 Feel free to comment below.